-- Microwave the cream cheese for 30 seconds or until it is soft.
+- If your cream cheese is already room temperature, you can skip this step.
+Microwave the cream cheese for 30 seconds or until it is soft.
 It may take two go-rounds for 30 seconds each, but mine is usually soft after the first time.

 - Add the softened cream cheese to the salad dressing mixture and blend well.

-- Add the cheddar cheese and mix to distribute.
+- Add the cheddar cheese to the cream cheese mixture and stir to distribute.

 - Lay out a square of plastic wrap and dollop the cheese mixture in the center.
 Use the plastic wrap to form the cheese into a ball.
 Think of making a snowball.

-- Wrap the finished ball in the plastic wrap and set it in the refrigerator to harden.
+- Wrap the finished ball in the plastic wrap and chill it in the refrigerator.
 This will take a few hours.